DXC TECHNOLOGY SHAREHOLDER ALERT: CLAIMSFILER REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 Of Lead Plaintiff Deadline In Class Action Lawsuit A...

 Date

-(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Aug.
-07, 2024 (GLOBE NEWSWIRE) -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until October 1, 2024 to file lead plaintiff applications in a securities class action lawsuit against DXC technology Company (NYSE: DXC), if they purchased the Company's shares between May 26, 2021, and May 16, 2024, inclusive (the“Class Period”).
+NEW ORLEANS, Aug.
+9, 2024 /PRNewswire/ -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until October 1, 2024 to file lead plaintiff applications in a securities class action lawsuit against DXC technology Company (NYSE: DXC ), if they purchased the Company's shares between May 26, 2021, and May 16, 2024, inclusive (the "Class Period").
 This action is pending in the United States District Court for the Eastern District of Virginia.

 Get Help